yigaykut/Animatronic-Eye-Mechanism/README.md

 # Animatronic-Eye-Mechanism
-This project controls a 6-axis animatronic eye mechanism using an Arduino and a local Qwen Vision-Language Model (VLM).
-A snake/endoscope camera captures the live feed, passes it to the Qwen model to track a target, and maps the coordinates to drive 6 servo motors via serial communication.
+This project controls a 6-axis animatronic eye mechanism using an Arduino and a local Qwen Vision-Language Model.
+A endoscope camera captures the live feed, passes it to the Qwen model to track a target, and maps the coordinates to drive 6 servo motors via serial communication.

 <p align="center">
   <img src="eye.jpeg" alt="Animatronic Eye Preview" width="600">